Cirkutry/Cirkutry/README.md

 Here to build random, possibly useless, but definitely awesome stuff.

-Open-source junkie (ironically most of my stuff is private), spending way too long on supposedly simple projects, brain locked on getting it perfect (in the most unnecessary ways).
-One chaotic project at a time!
+Love contributing to random projects, spending way too long on presumably simple projects, absolutely locked in on getting it perfect (for better or worse).
 ---

 #### Check out my portfolio here: https://kre0lidge.is-a.dev/